XSilverlink/LB-ReadMe-Files/StreamUP Twitch Prediction System/ReadMe.md

 Don't edit anything else in this button or otherwise it may brake and you may need to reinstall the deck.

 # Receiving Variables in Lioranboard
 This is where the magic happens!
-Lioranboard receives every 2 seconds (or per what you've set in the '' information from the Twitch API.
+Lioranboard receives every 2 seconds (or per what you've set in the 'Retrieve prediction information' button) information from the Twitch API.
 This means you can live update
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU4ODY4ODIwMCwtMTA3NTAzNjI3MywtNz
+eyJoaXN0b3J5IjpbMTY1MDE5ODgzOCwtMTA3NTAzNjI3MywtNz
 U4MTM1ODE1LC05ODgxNTM1ODUsLTEwNTAyMzAzNDksMTk5OTMy
 NTQxOCwxODc2MTgyMTkyLDE3ODI2NjU2MzAsMzMwMTg1MDQyLC
 0yNzYxNDcxMjgsLTE0NjM4OTEwODksMTc5MzgwNTUzNiw0OTMx